 When searching various indexes such as PubMed, CINAHL, Scopus, PsycInfo, etc., you’ll see buttons that say “Find It!”
 Usually these buttons appear by the citations in a results list.
 PubMed places these buttons next to the article’s abstract.
 Clicking “Find It!” should link you to the full text within the Library’s collection.

-d) citation information has not transferred to the form correctly.
+D) Citation data has not transferred to the form correctly.

 If you see This article is not available directly from TMC Library, you may want to click “Refine/Change Citation” to verify that each field contains only the appropriate data.
 (For example, volume numbers sometimes land in the Title field.)
 If you edit the form data, click “Look Up,” and still don’t get access, order a copy from Document Delivery Service/Interlibrary Loan (DDS/ILL.)

 Occasionally “Find It!” is unable to link you straight to the full text, even when the library has the resource it’s contained in.
 This occurs sometimes when the citation is “non-standard” in some way.
 An article may turn out to be in a supplement, or it could be a meeting abstract or letter to the editor, for instance.
 You could try following a link to the next higher level, like the volume.
 For further help, please, Ask Us!